justzen0/justzen0.github.io/_books/vigyan-bhairav-tantra.md

 <div class="vbt-introduction">
   <p>Below is a comprehensive summary of the 112 meditations found within the Vigyan Bhairav Tantra, drawn from Osho's masterwork, "The Book of Secrets."</p>
   <p>This is an exhaustive collection of every meditation technique possible.
-So long as humans exist, no novel method can be developed beyond what is listed here—only new combinations can be discovered.</p>
+So as long as humans exist, no novel method can be developed beyond what is listed here—only new combinations can be discovered.</p>
   <p>The path is simple:
 Choose one technique.
 Follow it for three months.
 Experience the change within.</p>
   <p class="source-note">(Compiled using NotebookLM)</p>